D3DFR3K/hello-world/README.md

 # hello-world
-Just another repository
+IM L0K1
-Hello my name is L0K1 and im typing this because im learning about github I want to become a better hacker extreamly novice other wise but i learn quick.
+Im typing this because im learning about github
+I want to become a better hacker extreamly novice but i learn quick.
+Any tips for beginners that you would like to share? currently learning Kali Linux